rabiaokumus/customer-account-service/README.md

 The API reference documentation is available at http://localhost:7504/swagger-ui/index.html It provides detailed information about the available endpoints, request and response formats, and sample code snippets.

+## Database Diagram
+The database diagram is available at https://dbdiagram.io/d/6663056e9713410b0506ab15